TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

 # Durable Functions vs STEP

-* Between 3X cheaper and 3X more expensive than STEP functions depending on checkpoint size
-* Charge for data written sneaks up on you, no separate charge with STEP functions, STEP is cheaper once checkpoints bigger than 68KB.
-* STEP encourages finer-grained workflows so often even more expensive
+My first reaction was shock at how much more expensive STEP functions are.
+A STEP state transition is more than 3 times the price of a Lambda Durable Functions step.
+However, it's not an equivalent comparison.
+Lambda Durable Functions has a separate charge for checkpointing the output of each step.
+This is included in the transition charge with STEP.
+STEP becomes cheaper once checkpoints are over 68KB.

+On the other hand, STEP encourages finer-grained workflows.
+You can end up with separate tasks for each interaction with an external service, with control logic implemented using multiple Choice tasks.
+That's a lot of transitions.

-* Complex multi-state control logic in STEP turns into code running in a durable function
-* Easy to make steps coarser so you need less operations at the cost of more work to redo from last checkpoint on failure
-* With Durable functions you're paying separately for the underlying compute but control logic doesn't need much
+Complex multi-state control logic in STEP turns into code running in a durable function.
+It's easy to make steps coarser so you need less operations, at the cost of more work to redo on failure.
+With Durable Functions you're paying separately for the underlying compute but control logic doesn't need much compute.
+If you're willing to provide your own custom checkpoint serialization and store data over 20KB in S3, you can ensure that per step costs are no worse than half the price of a STEP function transition.

+The best use case for STEP functions is workflows combining multiple AWS services.
+The simplicity, integration and observability may well be worth the higher cost.
+In cases where you're using STEP to orchestrate calls across application Lambda functions, it's a no-brainer to combine them into one Durable Function and eliminate the dependency on STEP.

 # Roll Your Own

+Durable Functions is built on top of normal Lambda function invocations.
+It's always interesting to think through what it would take to build something equivalent yourself.
+Would it be more flexible or better fitted to your needs?
+How do the costs compare?
+Is the pricing for Durable Functions a fair reflection of the value being provided?

 * Fundamental operations are checkpoint and replay
 * Replay is easily achieved by putting an SQS queue in front of a regular Lambda function
 * Use `ReportBatchItemFailures` so that you can return explicit response for each message.
 Unless you say message has been successfully processed it will be redelivered triggering another invocation.